 Ever since it was founded in 1971, COST has been operating one main instrument, the COST Action.

-COST Actions are science and technology networks open to researchers and stakeholders, with a four-year duration.
+COST Actions are science and technology networks open to researchers and stakeholders with a duration of four years.
 COST Actions are active through a range of networking tools, such as workshops, conferences, training schools, short-term scientific missions (STSMs), and dissemination activities.

 Many COST Actions pave the way towards successful projects in the EU Framework Programme.
 They engage in dissemination to policy-makers and the general public and contribute to addressing problems of global societal relevance.
 COST Actions also contribute to widening pan-European participation and reinforce cooperation with COST Near Neighbour Countries.